Client: Museum of Contemporary Art, Zagreb

 Completion date: 2011

-Commissioned through the International Symposium on Electronic Arts (ISEA) Istanbul 2011 and the Museum of Contemporary Art Zagreb, the goal of Opposing Views was to provide a dynamic spatial dialog between site, power structures and the examination of public debate to present new avenues of communicative infrastructures.
+Commissioned through the International Symposium on Electronic Arts (ISEA) Istanbul 2011 and the Museum of Contemporary Art Zagreb, the goal of the project was to provide a dynamic spatial dialog between site, power structures and the examination of public debate to present new avenues of communicative infrastructures in the public realm.

 The custom integration of the work spanned the three-story LED facade system and engaged a major pedestrian and transit corridor of the City of Zagreb in dialog with the museum as interior and exterior civic space.